 This has made most of us genetic genealogists recommend testing at ancestry DNA and then uploading to Family Tree DNA and Gedmatch.
 Do 23andme as well if your budget allows this or if your ancestors are primarily non USA.

 My personal thoughts on where to test are as follows.
 If you are interested the health issues and/or want the best ancestry composition then test at 23andme.
 Also test there if your ancestors are not American.
 If you have Jewish ancestry start with the family finder test at familytreeDNA.com.
 If you are British, Irish, or have colonial ancestry the largest database is at ancestry.com but they have the fewest tools for comparing DNA.
 If you are adopted test at all three companies.
 Wherever you test, upload your results to GEDmatch.com for the best ancestry composition tools and many other great tools as well as to compare with testers from other companies.
 Uploading your results to DNA.land and MyHeritage.com may also find other matches.

 Note that if you are searching for a specific surname, a Y test at familytreeDNA.com might make the most sense.
-If your puzzle is on the maternal line then their mtDNA test may be what you want.
+If your puzzle is on the maternal line then their mtDNA test may be what you want but it has limited use in genealogical time frames.
 If you are interested in your deep ancestry then either Britain’s DNA or the Genome 2.0 test at National Geographic may have your answers.

 Read this for more thoughts on which DNA test to do:

 ISOGG has pages on the other tests also: